 On Episode 6 of Tea With BVP, Dr Daniela Busciglio, Assistant Professor of Italian and Second Language Acquisition at The University of Oklahoma, points out that ‘acquisition’ suggests the transfer of a commodity from outside the learner’s brain into the learner’s brain, which doesn’t accurately describe the process, and wonders if we ought to look for a more suitable term, such as ‘second language development.’
 (Stephen Krashen, a guest on that episode, replies half-jokingly that development is “too clear”–you need to invent obscure terminology to keep your career going.)

 I agree that the metaphor inherent in acquisition is misleading.
-Coming to know a language is less an act of obtaining than it is a process of becoming: through the interaction of the brain with the linguistic input it encounters, a person gradually transforms from being a person who does not know the language to being a person who does.
-Sure, linguistic elements that weren’t previously in the brain will come to be stored in the brain somehow, but storing the elements of a language isn’t the same as becoming competent in the language.
+Coming to know a language is less an act of obtaining than it is a process of becoming: through the interaction of the brain with the linguistic input it encounters, and through interaction with other users of the language, a person gradually transforms from being a person who does not know the language to being a person who does.
+Sure, linguistic elements that weren’t previously in the brain may come to be “stored” in the brain somehow, but storing the elements of a language isn’t the same as becoming competent in the language.

 In general, I religiously avoid making analogies to language learning from other domains, but I’ll go ahead and suggest that referring to the process of coming to know a language as “acquisition” makes about as much sense as talking about “health acquisition.”
 Health isn’t something out there that you obtain and ingest.
 Health is something you cultivate by maintaining habits that are likely to promote it and by taking things into your body and brain that are likely to improve it and not harm it.
 Some habits, foods, and messages tend to promote health, some tend to harm it, and some don’t really make much difference, even if it seems like they should or a lot of people think they do.